 COVID-19: Malaysia extends loan moratorium for 3 months for those who lost jobs

-KUALA LUMPUR: The Malaysian government has announced a three-month extension to the loan repayment moratorium on Wednesday (Jul 29) for those who lost their jobs this year due to the COVID-19 pandemic.
+KUALA LUMPUR: The Malaysian government on Wednesday (Jul 29) announced a three-month extension to the loan repayment moratorium for those who lost their jobs this year due to the COVID-19 pandemic.

 In a 3pm live telecast, Prime Minister Muhyiddin Yassin said following his discussions with the finance minister and central bank's governor, the government has agreed to carry out a more focused loan moratorium and targeted bank assistance for groups in real need.